 (2) Child care payments made to a child care provider for which the provider was not entitled.
 The provider shall repay the Ohio department of job and family services (ODJFS) for these improper payments.

-(C) Child care overpayments may occur as a result of the following:
+(B) Improper child care payments may occur as a result of any of the following:

 (1) An error on the part of the caretaker and/or the provider or the caretaker's and/or the provider's intentional withholding or falsification of information or misuse of child care services.